InsertKoinIO/koin-annotations/docs/reference/koin-annotations/options.md

 - **Description**: Generates ViewModel definitions using `koin-core-viewmodel` main DSL instead of the Android-specific ViewModel.
 This is enabled by default to provide Kotlin Multiplatform compatibility and use the unified ViewModel API.
 - **Usage**: Recommended to keep enabled for all projects.
 Essential for KMP projects that need ViewModel support across platforms.

+### KOIN_EXPORT_DEFINITIONS
+- **Type**: Boolean
+- **Default**: `true`
+- **Description**: Controls whether exported definitions are generated in addition to module-assembled definitions.
+When disabled, only definitions assembled in modules will be generated, filtering out standalone exported definitions.
+- **Usage**: Set to `false` if you want to only generate definitions that are explicitly assembled in modules and exclude standalone exported definitions.
+Useful for stricter module organization.

 ## Configuration Examples

 ### Gradle Kotlin DSL